RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts.md

 Adds residue\_type\_constraints to the pose with the given bonus.
 The name is a slight misnomer -- the "native" residue which is favored is actually the identity of the residue of the current pose at apply time (-in:file:native is not used by this mover).

-For more flexible usage see FavorSequenceProfile.
+For more flexible usage see FavorSequenceProfile (with "scaling=prob matrix=IDENTITY", this will show the same native-bonus behavior).

 #### FavorSequenceProfile